 Knowing how to compute your Meralco bill can save you a lot of stress come bills payment time.
 Understanding the factors that affect your monthly bill can help you cut down on electricity usage as well.

-Just like paying for your Meralco bill, computing it in advance is somewhat painful but necessary to ensure your household electricity consumption is under control.
+Just like paying for your Meralco bill, computing it in advance is somewhat painful.
+Still, it's necessary to ensure your household electricity consumption remains under control.

 Sources: